 This Tiny Kentucky Town Literally Moved A Mountain In One Of The Largest Engineering Feats In The World

 We all know that Kentucky is capable of doing great things, but would you ever imagine that a tiny town in our state could literally move a mountain?
 The eastern Kentucky town of Pikeville dared to dream big back in the 1970s when it began what would end up being one of the largest engineering feats the world has seen.
-It’s incredible to think that a small mountain town in the Bluegrass State could accomplish such a thing, but then again, it makes sense that it would happen in Kentucky.
+It’s incredible to think that a small mountain town in the Bluegrass State could accomplish the Pikeville cut-through overlook, but then again, it makes sense that it would happen in Kentucky.

 Learn more about the Pikeville Cut-Through Project and see more of this charming town here:

-For more information on the project, visit the town’s website here.
+For more information on the project, visit the Pike County website.

-And if you’d like to see the Cut-Through for yourself, add it to this Eastern Kentucky Road Trip, from our previous article here.
+And if you’d like to see the Pikeville Cut-Through Overlook for yourself, add it to this Eastern Kentucky Road Trip.